You are currently viewing Frank Answers About Experiencing a Low Libido

 Loss of your sex drive is seldom attributable to one cause.
 It’s usually a combination of factors.
 At the moment you indicate that neither you nor your wife are interested in sex.
 She could be suffering from some of the same conditions you are experiencing since being out in the world and on her job during a pandemic must certainly be stressful for her.

 In warmer weather you can be outdoors walking, biking, or running, as you are doing.
-Let your body breathe by being shirtless and experience the sensuousnes of the wind and sun on your skin.
+Let your body breathe by being shirtless and experience the sensuousness of the wind and sun on your skin.
 Giving attention to and feeling good about your body may have an impact on your sexual energy.

 Pastor Frank